High School Literature & Composition

 Online Availability: Students can enroll in this class as an Online Real Time student, pending teacher approval.

-Books: Please note that we will use the full, original version of each book.
+Books: Order used or new online through Amazon, Thrift Books, AbeBooks, or try McKay’s.
+Please note that we will use the full, original version of each book.

 Day/Time: Wednesday 12:40 - 2:10pm OR Thursday 10:30 - 12:00pm OR Thursday 12:15 - 1:45pm